Global Entry Frequently Asked Questions

 - Select Make Payment.
 The online payment page displays.

 An interview for program membership renewal may not be necessary.
-Once you submit your renewal application and fee, check your GOES account periodically for updates on what actions are necessary to complete the renewal process.
+Once you submit your renewal application and fee, check your TTP account periodically for updates on what actions are necessary to complete the renewal process.
 You will receive an email when your membership status changes.

 Only U.S. Citizens, Legal Permanent Residents and Mexican nationals are issued Global Entry cards.